 Jeff: Brand owners can require sellers to provide proof of authenticity to continue selling a product.
 What the brand owner is really looking for is how the seller got the products and whether the supplier or distributor, which is usually bigger than the seller, is liable for counterfeiting or just selling grey label goods.

 eGP Note: We usually recommend that our clients comply with polite verification requests if they are confident that their inventory is being sourced from legitimate, authorized sources – including retail arbitrage receipts.
 Some of our clients say, “but then they’ll know where we are buying our goods and they’ll shut us off!”
 That’s quite possible.
 But they shouldn’t file bogus trademark complaints against you, and you should be able to at least sell out of your current inventory.
-If they want you off their listing, they are going to get you off.
+If they want you off their product listing, they are going to get you off.
 The issue is how painful will it be?
 The brand has the right to control its distribution channels.
 The brand WILL be able to get your seller information, and they most likely will send you a “cease & desist” letter.
 All those polite verification requests?
 They are the brand’s due diligence in preparation for a subpoena and possible lawsuit down the road.

 How Can Sellers Best Position Themselves to Avoid Infringement Claims?